|Nutrition Facts (per serving)|

 - 1 medium onion, peeled and chopped (skin optional)

 - 1 medium leek, white and green parts; rinsed and chopped

 - 1 medium carrot, peeled and chopped

 - 3 cloves garlic, peeled and crushed

 - 1 cup white wine

 - 3 to 4 whole black peppercorns

-- Lower the heat, add the onion, leek, carrot, celery, turnip, tomato and garlic, and gently sauté, with the lid on, for about 5 minutes or until the onions are softened and slightly translucent.
+Lower the heat, add the onion, leek, carrot, celery, parsnip, celery, and garlic, and gently sauté, with the lid on, for about 5 minutes or until the onions are softened and slightly translucent.
 Don't brown the vegetables, though.

-- Add the water along with the bay leaf, thyme, peppercorns, parsley, and clove; bring to a boil, then lower to a simmer.
+Add the water and sachet d'epices and bring to a boil, then lower to a simmer.
 Simmer for 30 to 45 minutes.
 Skim off any scum that rises to the surface, but don't stir or otherwise agitate the stock.
 Just let it simmer away.

 Remove from heat, pour through a strainer into another large pot or container.
 Cool, then refrigerate.